d9dd9dd9d/d9dd9dd9d.github.io/source/index.rst

 Welcome to my notebook.

-This is a collection of DSP algorithms, thoughts and snippets.
+This notebook is a collection of DSP algorithms, thoughts and snippets.

 .. ..
 IMPORTANT::
 ..
 Please help us edit these pages at https://github.com/bdejong/musicdsp